 This 2 week Borneo itinerary can easily be turned into a 3 week trip by adding Danum Valley and a Sipidan diving trip.

 Alternatively add 3-4 days on by hiring a car in Kota Kinabalu and driving north up the coast to explore the secret beaches of Kudat and up to the Tip of Borneo.
 We would have loved to have done this but didn’t have the time on this visit.
 Another great reason to return.

 We flew in to Sandakan, Sabah’s second city on the East coast but you could start on the West coast just as easily by flying direct to Kota Kinabalu.

 In fact Sandakan is slightly more expensive to fly direct to.
 It’s cheaper to fly either direct to Kota Kinabalu and reverse the itinerary we followed, or fly to Kualar Lumpar and book a cheap Air Asia flight over to Borneo.

 Air Asia also do ridiculously cheap flights between KK – Sandakan (we paid less than £50 for two of us from Sandakan to KK booking only 48 hours in advance).
 We would totally recommend to fly one way and return overland via bus to take in the scenic countryside.

 Looking to visit Borneo and want to read more posts?
-Check out our recommendations on family volunteering in the Kinabatangan, and tips on climbing Mount Kinabalu to get started with your planning today!
+Check out our recommendations on the ultimate packing list for Borneo, or read about our experience family volunteering in the Kinabatangan, and tips on climbing Mount Kinabalu to get started with your planning today!

 Looking to book a room in Sabah?
 Check out these great options!